 fail2ban-client status sshd

 The output shows the total number of failures that triggered bans and lists the currently banned IP addresses.
-Reviewing this information regularly helps you understand what kind of traffic your server receives.
+Reviewing this information regularly helps you understand what kind of traffic your server receives and whether your configuration needs adjustment.

 Setting Up Email Notifications

 Configuring Fail2Ban to send email notifications confirms that the service is working and alerts you to active attacks.
-Without notifications, you may not realise Fail2Ban is blocking traffic unless you check the logs manually.
+Without notifications, you may not realise Fail2Ban is blocking traffic unless you check the logs manually, which most people do infrequently.

 The default action for most jails bans the IP silently.
 To receive notifications, change the action to include whois information and log excerpts.